dad2cl3/pyGunsmith/README.md

 # Dependencies
 The gunsmith bot relies on the following repositories (which may or may not be up to date :-) I swear it is on my list of todos):

-[destiny-clan-member-manager](https://github.com/dad2cl3/destiny-clan-member-manager): Daily process to refresh clan member data
+[destiny-clan-member-manager](https://github.com/dad2cl3/destiny-clan-member-manager): Daily process to refresh clan member data.

-[destiny-manifest-manager](https://github.com/dad2cl3/destiny-manifest-manager): Daily process to keep manifest data up to date
+[destiny-manifest-manager](https://github.com/dad2cl3/destiny-manifest-manager): Daily process to keep manifest data up to date.

-[pyWelcomeBot](https://github.com/dad2cl3/pyWelcomeBot): Discord bot that supports several administrative functions including maintaining a cross-reference of Discord accounts to Destiny accounts
+[pyWelcomeBot](https://github.com/dad2cl3/pyWelcomeBot): Discord bot that supports several administrative functions including maintaining a cross-reference of Discord accounts to Destiny accounts.

 # Supported Commands